-The samurai (also bushi) were a class of warriors which arose in the 10th century CE in medieval Japan and which lasted until the 17th century CE.
-The type has been romanticised since the 18th century CE as the epitome of chivalry and honour.
-Whilst there are many examples of samurai displaying great loyalty to their masters, the reality is that warfare in medieval Japan was as bloody and as uncompromising as it was in any other region.
-It is true that, from the 17th century CE, and no longer needed in a military capacity, samurai often became important moral teachers and advisors within the community.
+The samurai (also bushi) were a class of warriors which arose in the 10th century CE in Japan and which performed military service until the 19th century CE.
+Elite and highly-trained soldiers adept at using both the bow and sword, the samurai were an essential component of Japan's medieval armies.
+Samurai may have been excessively romanticised since the 18th century CE as the epitome of chivalry and honour but there are many examples of them displaying great courage and loyalty to their masters, in particular, even committing ritual suicide in the event of the defeat or death of their lord.
+Warfare in medieval Japan was, though, as bloody and as uncompromising as it was in any other region and money was often the prime motive for many samurai to participate in battle.
+From the 17th century CE, and no longer needed in a military capacity, samurai often became important moral teachers and advisors within the community.

 Development & Status

 The government system of conscription in Japan was ended in 792 CE, and so in the following Heian Period (794-1185 CE), private armies were formed in order to protect the landed interests (shoen) of nobles who spent most of their time away at the imperial court.
 This was the beginning of the samurai, a name meaning 'attendant' while the verb samurau means to serve and so the term was originally one of class rather than the military profession it later came to signify.
 There were other classes of warriors, too, but samurai was the only one with a connotation of serving the imperial court.